Buying real estate in Mozambique?

 What documents will I need to buy in Mozambique?

-Proof of funds is typically required by sellers and lawyers to confirm you can complete the transaction, and while a local address is not strictly mandatory, your lawyer will usually set up a service address in Mozambique for receiving official notices and correspondence.
+Foreign buyers in Mozambique are typically asked to provide proof of funds (bank statements or wire transfer records showing the source of the money) for anti-money-laundering compliance, and while a local address is not strictly required, your lawyer will usually set up a service address in Mozambique for official notices and registry correspondence.

 We have a whole section dedicated to all the documents you need in our Mozambique property pack.